Equipment & Setup

 - To start the game, partners must be positioned on the same side of the board, facing the opposing players, with the board in between the teams.
 Players should stand a distance of 8ft away from the board.

-- A coin is tossed to determine which team starts serving.
+- Rock-paper-scissors is played to determine which team starts serving.

 - For the serve to be successful, the ball must hit the black, flat surface of the board, otherwise known as a “Black Ball”.

-- On a serve, if the ball hits the red, slanted edge of board, it is considered a “fault”, at which point the server gets to re-serve the ball one time.
+- On a serve, if the ball hits the red, slanted edge of the board, it is considered a “fault”, at which point the server gets to re-serve the ball one time.
 Like in tennis, the server only gets one fault.
 If the server misses again, then the opposing team gets the point.
 If the ball hits off the red edge and goes out of bounds, this is considered a missed serve - not a fault - and the server does not get a second serve.
 If the server misses the board completely, this is considered a missed serve or an “air ball” and the server does not get a second serve.

 - When playing with an outlined 40x40ft court, the serve can bounce off the board at any height and strength, so long as it lands within the outline of the court.
 When not playing with outlines, the serve must be receivable without the receiving player having to jump for the ball.
-If the service is too high (i.e. the receiving player has to jump to touch the ball or the ball is out of reach), then the serve does not count and is considered a fault.
+If the serve is too high (i.e. the receiving player must jump to touch the ball or the ball is out of reach), then the serve does not count and is considered a fault.

 - Off a serve, the receiving player must pass to their partner before bouncing the ball back to the opposing team.
 Once the ball has been returned from a serve, players no longer need to pass to their partner first before bouncing the ball back (i.e. players can bounce the ball right back to the opposing team even if it is their team’s first touch).

 - Like in regular volleyball, teams get a maximum of 3 collective touches before the ball must be bounced back to the opposing team, unless they hit a “Red Ball”.